BenCurrieDev/SkoonAssignment/README.md

 ## Planned Features and Improvements
 ### Planned Features
+- Comprehensive test suite
 - Enable user to easily edit / delete components from within the calculator page
     - Will require collaboration with designer to find a way to add functionality whilst keeping simplicity
 - Enable calculations for more complex geometries i.e. roof to wall joint
 - Add greater variety of materials, and enable users to add their own
 - Enable savings calculations (financial and emissions)
+- Improved save functionality (i.e. introduce save as)

 ### Planned Improvements
-- Use dynamic viewport units to remiove need for JS
+- Use dynamic viewport units to remiove need for JavaScript
-- Adjust flex properties currently leading to slight changes in size of calculator graphical and table displays at smaller screen sizes
 - Improve media queries
 - Improve database page layout and table sizes at larger screen sizes
 - Provide individual browser tab names
+- Adjust flex properties currently leading to slight changes in size of calculator graphical and table displays at smaller screen sizes

 ## Credits
 Plans provided by [skoon](https://skoon.energy/)

 Logo and favicon owned by [skoon](https://skoon.energy/)

-## Features
-If your project has a lot of features, list them here.